 These are the opposite of respectable human beings.

 …imagine the gall these dudes must have to even attempt the coups or revolutions necessary to give them power.

 Imagine the fearlessness and determination.

-Imagine the fucking BALLS it takes – to walk into a room of generals and say: “I’m in charge in now”; to step before the people and say: “You follow me now”; to tell the man who rules the nation and controls the military and the money: “You are henceforth banished and relieved of your duties”.
+Imagine the fucking balls it takes – to walk into a room of of the most powerful men in your country and say: “I’m in charge now”; to step before the people and say: “You follow me now”; to tell the man who rules the nation and controls the military and the money: “You are henceforth banished and relieved of your duties”.

 “I’m King now”.